michaelfromyeg/michaeldemar.co/README.md

-# michaeldemar.co — v3!
+# michaeldemar.co—v4!
-Personal website built using Gatsby, React, and GraphQL
+This is my personal website built using Gatsby, which is in turn built on top of React and GraphQL.
+While this website has a lot of bells and whistles it *definitely* **doesn't** need, I was having a lot of fun experimenting and wanted to try to learn a few things!
+Gatsby is something I'd seen from a while ago and it has tons of really cool features.
+You'll also be able to see I was really experimenting with CSS and I think it turned out pretty okay!

+Hope you enjoy.

+## Run the project locally

+### Requirements

+### Step-by-step

+### Want to use it as a template?
+While I won't make the current version available as a template (as it has all of my stuff on it), I think in the future I might look to release a handy Gatsby starter for personal websites.
+A plug-and-play kinda deal.

+## For the future

+- The structure is really bad, I need to use CSS modules.
+Thankfully this is easy to do with Gatsby.
+- I need to post more content!
+- I need to get more of my personal projects online so I can share them!
+Good thing I'm stuck inside all summer...

+## Inspiration
+There really is an art to personal websites.
+Here are some websites that inspired me when I was still planning mine out.
+They are really great projects by really great developers!

+(fill this in!)

-## inspiration
+## FAQ

-here are some other personal websites that are think are really great!
+- Why Gatsby?

-## how did you—
+### How did you—
+These are just a bunch of tricks I hope developers stumbling across this find useful.
+If I'm missing something, feel free to ask me!

-- how did I create a blog with Gatsby?
+- ...create a blog with Gatsby?
-- how did I style the logo on the front header?
+- ...style the logo on the front header?
-- how did I create the arrow animation?
+- ...create the arrow animation?
-- how did I get the main navbar to act like that?
+- ...get the main navbar to act like that?
-- how did I make my logo?
+- ...I make my logo?

-## get it running on your machine

-### prereqs

-### tech stack

-## things i'd like to add